Anthony Sagar

 Peter Stephens was an actor who appeared mainly in small supporting roles.
 During a career lasting more than a quarter of a century, Peter made more than one hundred screen appearances, with television being his primary medium since the mid-1950s.
 Peter's television debut came on 16th May 1948 when his stage role as the Venetian Ambassador in Clifford Bax's play The Immortal Lady was televised - in a condensed form - by BBC Television.
 His television debut proper - from the BBC's studios at Alexandra Palace - was in Androcles and the Lion, performed live on 10th October 1948.

 Other notable contributions from Peter included two episodes each of BBC police drama Dixon of Dock Green (1958 and 1959) and Danger Man (1961 and 1966), two Doctor Who serials (as the Billy Bunteresque 'Cyril' in The Celestial Toymaker in 1966 and as an Atlantean high priest in The Underwater Menace in 1967), The Avengers (Love All in 1969), and as the Chairman of the Board in four episodes of the popular London Weekend Television comedy series Doctor in Charge (1972).
 His last appearance, later that year, was in the historical drama series Arthur of the Britons, shortly before he died at the relatively young age of fifty-one.
-The episode - In Common Cause - was transmitted more than a year after his death.
+The episode - In Common Cause - was first transmitted more than a year after his death.

 Mike Stevens